Samaritan revolts

 The Samaritan revolts (c.
-484–573) were a series of insurrections in Palaestina Prima province, launched by the Samaritans against the Eastern Roman Empire.
-The revolts were marked by great violence on both sides, and their brutal suppression at the hands of the Byzantines and their Ghassanid allies severely reduced the Samaritan population.
-The events irreversibly shifted the demographics of the region, making the Christians the only dominant group in the Palaestina Prima province for many decades onward.
+484–573) were a series of Samaritan insurrections in the province of Palaestina Prima against the Byzantine Empire.
+The revolts were marked by great violence on both sides, and brutal suppression at the hands of the Byzantines and their Ghassanid allies severely reduced the Samaritan population.
+The events irreversibly shifted the demographics of the region, making the Christians the dominant group in Palaestina Prima for many decades onward.

 Conflict background

-Following the period of Jewish–Roman wars, the previously dominating Jewish community became almost extinct across Judaea and the shore of Southern Levant, remaining a majority only in Southern Judea, Galilee and Golan.
-Samaritans and Byzantine Christians filled this vacuum in the central regions of Southern Levant, whereas Nabataeans and Christian Ghassanid Arabs settled the periphery.
+Following the period of Jewish–Roman wars, the previously demographically-dominant Jewish community became less dominant across Judaea and the shores of the Southern Levant, remaining a majority only in southern Judea, Galilee and Golan.
+Samaritans and Byzantine Christians filled this vacuum in the central regions of Southern Levant, whereas Nabataeans and Ghassanid Christian Arabs settled the periphery.

 This period is considered a golden age for the Samaritan community.
-The Temple of Gerizim was rebuilt after the Bar Kochba revolt in Judaea, around 135 CE.
-With the withdrawal of Roman legions, Samaria enjoyed a limited kind of independence during the 3rd and 4th centuries.
-Baba Rabba (ca. 288–362), the leader of the Samaritans, divided Samaritan territories into districts, and established local rulers out of aristocratic Samaritan families.
+The Mount Gerizim Temple was rebuilt after the Bar Kokhba revolt in Judaea around 135 CE.
+With the withdrawal of the Roman legion, Samaria enjoyed a limited kind of independence during the 3rd and 4th centuries.
+Baba Rabba (ca. 288–362), the Samaritan leader, divided his territories into districts and established local rulers out of aristocratic Samaritan families.
 He also executed a series of reforms and installed state institutions.
-Much of Samaritan liturgy was set by Baba Rabba during this time.
-This period of semi-independence was brief, however, as Byzantine forces overran Samaria and took Baba Rabba captive to Constantinople, where he died in prison several years later around 362 CE.
+Much of the Samaritan liturgy was set by Baba Rabba during this time.
+This period of semi-independence was brief, however, as Byzantine forces overran Samaria and took Baba Rabba captive to Constantinople, where he died in prison several years later around 362.